mihir-gonsalves/finance-analyzer/README.md

 Next we have to store the data in a database.
 I will be using SQLAlchemy as my ORM and keep the data in SQLite.
 The database table will be setup using the standardized format created in step 2 (models.py).
 I will also create the actual database in database.py.

+4.

 To move the parsed data into the db, I will create a file loaders.py and also create functions that will let users easily write up queries (in queries.py) to get data.

+Queries is for the R functionality in CRUD.
+I will also be completing the create, update, and delete functions in CRUD.